Texas Tech vs West Virginia Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 29)

 Texas Tech vs West Virginia Prop Picks (AI)

-Remi is pouring through loads of data on each player.
+Remi is pouring through mountains of datapoints on each line.
 In fact, anytime the Red Raiders and Mountaineers play there’s always several intriguing observations to key in on.
-Not to mention games played at Mountaineer Field at Milan Puskar Stadium in Nov can often follow normal, predictable betting trends.
+Not to mention games played at Mountaineer Field at Milan Puskar Stadium in Nov rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: C. Eakin over 33.5 Receiving Yards.